Violence in Northern Ireland Leaves 56 Policeman Injured

 "There were all sorts of weapons and equipment being used against the police including scaffolding and masonry.
 People were pulling up the paving stones from the busiest shopping precinct in Belfast," Norther Irish Chief Constable Matt Baggott said.

-were also set on fire during the anti-Catholic protest, and seven people were arrested.
+A few cars were also set on fire during the anti-Catholic protest, and seven people were arrested.

+Baggott also condemned the violence Saturday, calling it "mindless anarchy," adding that more arrests are to be expected.
 "Significant custodial sentences will be handed down in the weeks and months that follow — the prisons will be bulging, sadly," he said.

 The republican parade marked the anniversary of the introduction of internment without trial by British authorities in 1971 — a policy which, during the Troubles, led to over 2,000 people being held without trial.
 The vast majority of those held were Catholic republicans.